 That would also take the wind out of the sails of such reviews.
 It would not have to start with the graduates, but also include the education system - that was briefly mentioned on Thursday.

 Employers make it too easy

-Frank Heinrich, Berufebilder-Author and former advisor to the Prime Minister of Luxembourg, for example, has nicely put it in a nutshell:
+Frank Heinrich, Berufebilder author and former advisor to the Prime Minister of Luxembourg, put this very nicely in his most recent article:

-However, when it comes to education and quality of education, employers are often too [...] easy.
-First and foremost, they should exploit the untapped potential of continuing education in their own company and recruit future specialists and executives from the pool of existing employees [...]
-So far, however, companies hardly use the opportunity for in-house qualification: in 60 percent of the companies are doing so annually less than five training days are available, in each seventh company it is even a maximum of two days.
+However, when it comes to education and quality of education, employers [...] often make things too easy for them.
+First and foremost, they should exploit the untapped potential of those willing to undertake further training in their own company and recruit future specialists and executives from the pool of existing employees […] Up to now, companies have hardly used the opportunity for in-house qualification: In 60 percent of the companies, this means less than annually five days of further training are available, in every seventh company there are even a maximum of two days.